 Groundwater sensors of the company UIT can be connected via FTP and SensoWeb to the INOWAS platform.
 For that the data source type “Online” is chosen.
 The specific project, sensor and desired parameter needs to be selected.
-The time and value range can be specified in addition.
+The time, value range and time resolution can be specified.

 Various data sources

 Various data sources of mixed data types for one parameter can be included as shown in the following Figure.
 Here, a historical time series of water level is combined with an online sensor which is added through the INOWAS Prometheus service.

 The data of the various data sources need to have the same unit (e.g. water level in cm).
 Please be aware, that if time periods of various data sources overlap, the second data source (bottom) overwrites the values of the first data source (top).
 You can change the order of the data sources using the “up” and “down” arrows.
 If no time periods overlap, the data of the various data sources are combined to one time series.